MS Selandia: Service

-Selandia the largest and most advanced diesel-driven ship at the time of her maiden voyage by way of Aalborg to London in January 1912 after completing trials in Øresund.
-On arrival in London on 27 February at West India Docks during a coal strike and attracted attention as the first large transoceanic ship independent of coal and was visited by Winston Churchill, then First Lord of the Admiralty.
+Selandia was the largest and most advanced diesel-driven ship at the time of her maiden voyage by way of Aalborg to London in January 1912 after completing trials in Øresund.
+She arrived in London on 27 February at West India Docks during a coal strike where she attracted attention as the first large transoceanic ship independent of coal and was visited by Winston Churchill, then First Lord of the Admiralty.
 On her passage upriver assistance had been offered as none had before seen a large ship without a smokestack and thought she had suffered damage.
 From London Selandia sailed for Antwerp with cargo and a number of the prominent guests that had visited the ship in London as well as members of the press.
 From Antwerp the ship began a voyage to east Asian ports and was noteworthy for burning only 800 tons of fuel from Copenhagen to Bangkok whereas a coal burning ship would have required fuel taking up greatly more cubic space and dead weight.

 She was sold to Panama in 1936 and renamed Norseman, and Tornator in 1940.
+1941:Chartered to Yamashita Kisen (Steamship Co.)
+K.K. of Tokyo.
+The Finnish crew stays on board.
+Referred to in all official Japanese records as Tornator GO.
+Assigned to the Japan-Darien, Manchuria line.